The St Hilda’s team is led by Dr Brenda Holt, who began her term as Principal in January

 Rob Lancaster has been the Business Manager at St Hilda’s College since 2011.
 Rob and his team are responsible for the College’s finances and facilities, including the catering operation.
 Rob holds a Bachelor of Business (Accounting) and is a Chartered Accountant.
 He has held management positions at Spotless and PricewaterhouseCoopers.
 He is an avid supporter of the Cats in the AFL and Collegians Football Club in the Amateurs (where he played).

-Lyn Edwards commenced at St Hilda's College in July 2017 as the Director of Development.
-She brings specialist skills in philanthropy and marketing communications with over 20 years management experience in the education and not-for-profit sectors.
-Lyn holds a Master of Marketing Communications and is currently studying a Master of Philanthropy and Not-for-Profit Studies.
+Lyn Edwards AssocDipBus, MMktgCmncs, MFIA, CASE, commenced at St Hilda's College in 2017.
+She brings specialist skills in philanthropy, marketing and communications with over 20 years management experience in the education and not-for-profit sectors.
 Raised in the outback of South Australia, her country values and a strong sense of community are closely aligned to the values of St Hilda's College.
 Lyn is passionate about Communitas, providing opportunities for young people and making a difference to those who are less fortunate and in need.

 St Hilda's College is a living community and residential college on campus at the University of Melbourne.